Back pain is one of the most common health issues worldwide yet, many patients wonder “Do I really need an MRI?”

 FAQ

-2. What are the warning signs of disc prolapse?
+1. What are the early symptoms of disc prolapse?

-4. When should I consult a spine specialist for disc prolapse?
+4. When is surgery needed for disc prolapse?

 A chronic back pain can follow you at all times, from sitting at your work to attempting to get a good night’s sleep.
 For many, it interferes with job, family life, and even emotional health in addition to being a physical pain.
 The longer it remains, the more it gets in the way, making daily tasks seem impossible.